nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 Explanation:
 1. The `execute` method of `LogicManager` is called with the user input as the argument to begin the command execution
 2. `AddressBookParser` parses the user input initially.
 If the user input is identified to be a `find` command, it creates and returns a `FindCommandParser` for further parsing.
 3. `FindCommandParser` parses the arguments provided in the user input to extract the prefix and its corresponding value.
 Then, it calls the corresponding parse predicate method to create the corresponding predicate to be used.
-In the above example, since the name prefix is specified, the `parseNamePredicate` method is called to create a corresponding predicated.
+In the above example, since the name prefix is specified, the `parseNamePredicate` method is called to create a NameContainsKeywordsPredicate object.
 4. A `FindCommand` is then created with the predicate and returned.
 5. `LogicManager` executes the `FindCommand`, which calls the `updateFilteredPersonList` method of the `Model` with the predicate as the argument.
 This method filters the list of guests and vendors based on the predicate.
-In this example, guest(s) and vendor(s) whose name matches the given keyword `John` will be kept in the filtered list.
-Subsequently, the `FindCommand` calls `getFilteredGuestListCount` and `getFilteredVendorListCount` methods from `Model` to respectively obtain the number of remaining guest(s) and vendor(s).
+In this example, guests and vendors whose name matches the given keyword `John` will be kept in the filtered list.
+Subsequently, the `FindCommand` calls `getFilteredGuestListCount` and `getFilteredVendorListCount` methods from `Model` to respectively obtain the number of remaining guests and vendors.
 6. A `CommandResult` containing the success message is then returned to the `LogicManager` (and then back to the `UI` component)